roman-milk/roman-milk.github.io/teachers-past-blackmail.md

  Emotions and desires slowly dwindled and subsided within the students and it allowed Kerri to collapse on the soft sofa in total exhaustion.
 Her life had been changed forever and she was well aware of the fact that these students were in complete control of her future.
 A little shiver ran through her tired muscles with the thought that they could make her do almost anything.
 Then the picture of being forced to stand naked in front of an entire classroom flashed into her mind and the endless possibilities brought fear to her delicate thinking.

- THE END OF CHAPTER 3 Report_Story #1
+ THE END OF CHAPTER 3